xonsh/xonsh/docs/tutorial_hist.rst

 Why have rich history?
 =======================
-Often by the time you know that you need.
+Often by the time you know that you need a historical artifact, it is already too late.
+You can't remember:

+* the input exactly,
+* you think that you remember the output but when you rerun the command what you get now seems somehow different,
+* who knows what the return code was,
+* and whatever command you ran right before is now lost in the mists of time!

 Reproducibility and Debugging.
 y